okta/samples-aspnetcore/ASP.NET Core 3.x/resource-server/README.md

 *Note:* This sample is pre-configured with an open CORS policy to make it easy to test with frontend projects.
 Make sure to restrict it to known origins in your production applications.

-A typical resource-server requires a frontend and a backend application, so you will need to start each process:
+A typical resource-server requires a frontend and a backend application, so you will need to start each process as described in the next section.

 ## Running This Example